 Carnatic music helps in building strong mathematical skills.
 Let’s see how.

 Carnatic music has a system of ragam, talam, and layam which are fundamentally based on different mathematical rules.
 For instance, Carnatic music starts with seven swaras, which are nothing but frequency bands.

 Now, these seven swaras are subdivided into 13 swara sthana’s.
 By modulating swaras and swara sthanas, ragas are evolved.
 To further explore the raga structure, we need to apply the mathematical rules of counts, also known as taals.
 We use taal to derive the applicable swara sthana within the boundary of the raga bhava.

 So, a raga is constructed within the mathematical boundaries and constructed based on understanding different components of Carnatic music like swara stana (frequency band), and mathematical rules of counts associated with it.

 — — —

 Music can be quite helpful in learning mathematics and vice versa.
-Who knows — by bringing music into your study routine, you can improve your math skills.
+Who knows — by bringing music into your educational studies, you can improve your math skills.
 So, enjoy some music as you study and get better at math at the same time!